A rolled sugar cookie dough recipe that has a hint of pumpkin and pumpkin spice. Easy to make and perfect for Fall, Halloween and Thanksgiving!

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.

-I wanted some way to make sugar cookies that incorporated some pumpkin flavor.
+I wanted some way to make homemade sugar cookies that incorporated a little pumpkin flavor.
+If you want to make sugar cookie bats, you might want to consider making Chocolate Sugar Cookies.

 After some trial and error, this Pumpkin Spice Sugar Cookie Recipe was born.
 It is so yummy and tastes just like pumpkin pie!